—- Eyewitness account —-

 (pg102 of Terzani’s book lists an inventory by the University of Van Hanh, whose students collected: 1,525 carbines, 2,596 M-16s, 399 M-72s 174 M-79s and three boxes full of pistols.
 A week before we were collecting donations for refugees in flux from DaNang; student activists always collect something as it seemed).

 At the water edge stood an imposing 10-foot static sandbag wall, partitioning the haves and have nots.
 This barge-turned-bunker blocked our river view.
 It’s an 11th-hour plan conceived by the Oval Office, the Embassy, and Can Tho outpost, a brainchild of Carmody (see Honorable Exit).
-Army Engineers Corp retrofit, a marked improvement from previous all-hell-broke-loosed open-air vessels: shoving, slipping in stampede proof.
+Army Engineers Corp retrofit, a marked improvement from previous all-hell-broke-loosed open-air vessels: shoving, slipping in stampede.

 War got close to the waterfront.